Laravel-Backpack/docs/6.x/base-components.md

 <a name="overwriting-default-components"></a>
 ## Overriding Default Components

-You can override a widget type by placing a file with the same name in your ```resources\views\vendor\backpack\ui\components``` directory.
+You can override a component by placing a file with the same name in your ```resources\views\vendor\backpack\ui\components``` directory.
 When a file is there, Backpack will pick that one up, instead of the one in the package.

 >**Avoid doing this.** When you're overwriting a component, you're forfeiting any future updates for that component.
 We can't push updates to a file that you're no longer using.